React nodes

 React.createElement()

-to be a rest parameter, each of whose arguments implements theReactNode
+as a rest parameter, each of whose arguments implements theReactNode

 React.createElement()

-and/or some content to be rendered by React.
+or anything to be rendered by React.

 React elements are described as follows by React's documentation, specifically in Glossary of React Terms: